clempaul/ping-data/README.md

  - `web` starts the web interface for viewing the results

-These should both be run under [`forever`][forever], which handles restarting the processes if the stop (which `pinger` does when it needs to rotate the log file) whilst also running as a daemon.
+These should both be run under [`forever`][forever], which handles restarting the processes if they stop (which `pinger` does when it needs to rotate the log file) whilst also running as a daemon.

     $ forever start forever.json